ctrautma/RHEL_NIC_QUALIFICATION/README.md

 ##### Set variables in configuration files

-The test scripts are located in the vsperf folder of the git cloned repository and there are two configuration files.
+The test scripts are located in the throughput-test folder of the git cloned repository and there are two configuration files.

-* **vsperf/env.sh**
+* **throughput-test/env.sh**

 By default, the test script main-perf-test.sh runs 5 tests in a sequence once the script starts.
 There is an option to only execute individual tests by toggling the switches.
 Without any change, the default values are 0 (not to skip, run the test); or change to 1 (to skip, not to run the test).